Rugby union in Queensland: Queensland Rugby Union

 In 1913 nine Christian Brothers' College Football Club (Brothers) players represented Queensland in the interstate clash in Sydney and helped the team to a 22 - 21 victory.

 Brothers were such a strong club in these years that they entered two teams "A" & "B" in the senior premiership in 1914 with the teams meeting each other in the Hospital Cup.
 Both sides were strong and contained internationals and interstate representative players.
 During these pre war years Brothers also won the inaugural "College" grade competition in 1911.

 World War I, from 1916 to 1918, was almost the final death blow to rugby union in Queensland.
 Many players went away to war and never returned, and the burgeoning popularity of the professional code saw some major clubs and all the GPS schools switch to rugby league.
 It seemed that the resultant disbandment of the QRU at the end of the 1919 season, heralded the end of rugby union in Queensland.

 However, all was not lost.
 In 1928, the QRU reformed and the major clubs and GPS schools returned to union as a result of bickering amongst league officials and the Senior Club competition restarted in 1929.
 World War II saw the game struggle once more, but this time it was strong enough to pull through and rugby union continued to grow.
 In 1950, the QRU secured the use of Normanby at a nominal rent from the Brisbane Grammar School Board of Trustees.
 In 1961, the Queensland Junior Rugby Union was formed and 1965 saw the formation of the Queensland Country Rugby Union.
 And finally, in 1966, the QRU moved to the home of Queensland rugby union, Ballymore.

 Having paid a secretary to perform various tasks during the 1960s and 1970s, Terry Doyle was appointed as the first chief executive officer of the QRU in 1980.
 He stayed with the QRU until 1996 and saw the organisation grow from one person to 32 personnel.

 From 1980 to 1997, the QRU offices were located underneath the McLean Stand at Ballymore.
 In 1997, the administration arm moved to Mallon Street, in the Brisbane suburb of Bowen Hills.
 The Reds staff, however, remained at Ballymore and were joined in 1998 by the staff of the Reds Rugby College.
 And finally, in 2004, the administration personnel were relocated to the newly built Rugby House at Ballymore, bringing the entire organisation back to one location.

 Recent events

-Rugby union in Queenlsand has seen extremely high growth since the 2003 Rugby World Cup.
+Rugby union in Queensland has seen extremely high growth since the 2003 Rugby World Cup.

-There are now more than 50,000 players throughout Queensland, including 8,600 seniors, 23,000 regular school players (more than any other state) and over 14,000 junior club players.

 There are 200 clubs throughout the state and more than 235 Queensland schools - with many non-traditional rugby schools adopting the code as well.
-Queenlsand Rugby is held together by the strong and dedicated supporters.
+Queensland Rugby is held together by the strong and dedicated supporters.
 More than 8,000 volunteers work to support their clubs around the state.